 The Company and its subsidiaries file income tax returns in the U.S. federal, various state and local, and certain foreign jurisdictions.
-As of March 31, 2021, the Company's tax years subsequent to 2016 are subject to examination by tax authorities with few exceptions.
+As of June 30, 2021, the Company's tax years subsequent to 2016 are subject to examination by tax authorities with few exceptions.
 One of the Company's Canadian subsidiaries is currently undergoing an examination of its tax filings for the period June 1, 2016 through December 31, 2017.
+In July 2021, we received notification from the Canadian Revenue Agency that the 2018 and 2019 tax returns of a different Canadian subsidiary had been selected for examination.

 In assessing the realizability of deferred income tax assets, the Company performs a quarterly evaluation of whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 During the course of this evaluation, the Company considers all available positive and negative evidence and if, based upon the weight of available evidence, it is more likely than not the deferred tax assets will not be realized, a valuation allowance is recorded.
-Based on its evaluation during the three months ended March 31, 2021, the Company has recorded a valuation allowance of \$1,729.
+Based on its evaluation during the six months ended June 30, 2021, the Company has recorded a valuation allowance of \$1,729.

-The Company's effective tax rate for the three months ended March 31, 2021 and March 31, 2020 was 32.5% and 6.9% respectively.
+The Company's effective tax rate for the six months ended June 30, 2021 and 2020 was 30.4% and 6.1% respectively.
 The change in the effective tax rate period over period primarily relates to the valuation allowance the Company had on its deferred tax assets during 2020.